 However, that doesn’t cut it when I have a 30K or even 100K-word book to write.
 When writing a book, I need the best book writing software out there.
 Google Docs just can’t handle it.

-Scrivener is the only writing program I use for writing my books.
-Download your free trial today.
+Atticus is the only writing program I use for writing my books.
+Download it today.

 I need book writing software that will easily help me to research, outline, reorganize, write, collaborate, and edit.
-Scrivener has me covered.
+Atticus has me covered.